touzet/pampa/README.md

 This option enables you to specify the name of the main output file, in TSV format.
 You can include the desired path to the directory where the file should be created.
 If the specified directory does not exist, it will be created automatically.

-For each spectrum, the output file will give the best assignment, based the highest number of marker peptides.
+For each spectrum, the output file will give the best assignment, based on the highest number of marker peptides.
 It contains the following information:
 - Peaks from the spectrum that match the marker petides,
 - Score: the total number of marker peptides,
 - Assignment: largest subtree of the taxonomy that is compatible with the marker peptides found,